-Attaches an option to the command.
-All positional arguments are passed as parameter declarations to Argument; all keyword arguments are forwarded unchanged.
-This is equivalent to creating an Option instance manually and attaching it to the Command.params list.
+Attaches an argument to the command.
+All positional arguments are passed as parameter declarations to Argument; all keyword arguments are forwarded unchanged (except cls).
+This is equivalent to creating an Argument instance manually and attaching it to the Command.params list.